J-Mathers/Castle/README.md

 <h1>Castle - A Python password manager</h1>

-Castle is a simple password manager written entirely in python.
+Castle is a simple password manager written in python.